Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 `[4] Standard Edition Price $` — The price of the base game at the release.
 We choose it balancing our greed and the price of beacon games on their release.

-`[5] Delux Edition Price $` — The price of the deluxe version of the game.
+`[5] Deluxe Edition Price $` — The price of the deluxe version of the game.
 For players who want to spend a little more money on the game.
 We choose it a bit higher than the base game's price.

 `[6] Game Purchases / Month` — The expected number of organic purchases per month.
 From the echoes of marketing, community building, and other activities.